 We qualify as a foreign private issuer under the Exchange Act and therefore we are not required to comply with all of the periodic disclosure and current reporting requirements of the Exchange Act applicable to U.S. domestic issuers.
 In order to maintain our current status as a foreign private issuer a majority of our outstanding voting securities must be directly or indirectly held of record by nonresidents of the United States and all of the following criteria must be met (i) a majority of our executive officers or directors may not be United States citizens or residents, (ii) more than 50% of our assets cannot be located in the United States and (iii) our business must be administered principally outside the United States.

-If we lose our status as a foreign private issuer, we would be required to comply with the Exchange Act reporting and other requirements applicable to U.S. domestic issuers, which are more detailed and extensive than the requirements for foreign private issuers, and would require us to present our financial statements in accordance with U.S. GAAP, which would be time consuming and costly.
-We may also be required to make changes in our corporate governance practices in accordance with various Securities and Exchange Commission ("SEC") and stock exchange rules.
+If we lose our status as a foreign private issuer, we would be required to comply with the Exchange Act reporting and other requirements applicable to U.S. domestic issuers, which are more detailed and extensive than the requirements for foreign private issuers.
+For example, we would be required to change our basis of accounting from IFRS Accounting Standards to U.S. GAAP, which would be time consuming and costly, and could potentially result in changes in our historical financial statements prepared in accordance with IFRS Accounting Standards.
+We may also be required to make changes in our corporate governance practices in accordance with various SEC and stock exchange rules.
 The regulatory and compliance costs to us under U.S. securities laws if we are required to comply with the reporting requirements applicable to a U.S. domestic issuer may be significantly higher than the cost we would incur as a foreign private issuer.
 As a result, we expect that a loss of foreign private issuer status would increase our legal and financial compliance costs and would make some activities highly time consuming and costly.
 We also expect that if we are required to comply with the rules and regulations applicable to U.S. domestic issuers, it would be more difficult and expensive for us to obtain director and officer liability insurance, and we may be required to accept reduced coverage or incur substantially higher costs to obtain coverage.
 These rules and regulations could also make it more difficult for us to attract and retain qualified members of our board of directors.

-As a foreign private issuer and "controlled company" within the meaning of the NYSE corporate governance rules, we are permitted to, and we do, rely on exemptions from certain of the NYSE corporate governance standards, including the requirement that a majority of our board of directors consist of independent directors.
+As a foreign private issuer and "controlled company" within the meaning of the NYSE corporate governance rules, we are permitted to, and we do, rely on certain exemptions from the NYSE corporate governance standards.
 Our reliance on such exemptions may afford less protection to holders of our Class A ordinary shares.